 The same happens with our life and environment.

-Sometimes, you find yourself at a life crossroad with a motivational driver that’s no longer rings true to you.
+Sometimes, you find yourself at a life crossroads with a motivational driver that’s no longer rings true to you.

-Or a purpose that lo longer lights your fire.
+Or a purpose that no longer lights your fire.

 Even intrinsic motivation can dwindle and die.

 Sadly, combining the two types of motivation may sometimes work against you.

 Using extrinsic rewards to boost a desired behavior that’s driven internally is a dangerous situation.

 Yes, giving your kids sweets for practicing a skill they enjoy improving on may initially give them an extra boost, but the drive to keep doing it will quickly drop.

 Over-justification effect (motivation crowding theory) is why people who enjoy doing stuff for fun stop enjoying the same thing once they get paid for it.

 If you think yourself lucky to get a job where you’ll pursue your passion and get paid a lot of money and other perks, you may be in danger of losing that sense of enjoyment and fulfillment.